PeterDayeNi/CP2/README.md

 # CP2
-This repository is for CP2 class @ CCA
+This repository is for CP2 class @ CCA, Fall 2019